Managing Toddler Tantrums and Unwanted Behavior

 Often, I even come to realize that his complaints are more valid than I thought (tags on his clothes that are bugging him, the sun is in his eyes, he burned his tongue on something, etc….
 Shoot, if someone served me white wine that was the wrong temperature, I’d be pretty annoyed too!).

 First — you don’t always have to “fix” the situation.
 Indeed, there may be (many) moments when you easily could and you choose not to.
 Making this decision comes back to picking and choosing your battles.
-For example, if James asked me to make him a quesadilla for dinner, and I’m just ready to serve it to him, but then he changes his mind and tells me he now wants to have the leftover tofu he sees in the fridge instead, I’m not going to totally swap out a different dinner, even if I technically could.
+For example, if my son asked me to make him a quesadilla for lunch, and I’m just ready to serve it to him, but then he changes his mind and tells me he now wants to have the leftover tofu he sees in the fridge instead, I’m not going to totally swap out a different meal, even if I technically could.
 He asked for a quesadilla, that’s what I made him.
-I’m not going to stuff the quesadilla in the fridge and pull out the tofu because I want him to learn that if we decide on dinner together, that’s the plan.
+I’m not going to stuff the quesadilla in the fridge and pull out the tofu because I want him to learn that if we decide on a meal together, that’s the plan.
 On the other hand, if he wants me to add something (even something weird) to his quesadilla, I’m happy to hear him out.
 This brings me to my second point…

 These kinds of moments offer a great opportunity for us to help teach our kids how to ask for things politely.
 Continuing with the example above, I’d be inclined to let my son have some leftover tofu with his quesadilla if he asked kindly and politely.
 If he’s whining and crying about it… just… no. I’ll often give him “one more chance” to ask nicely, with a prompt like, “what’s a better way to ask me for that?”